Why should I be worried about my feet while on holiday?

 Minor cuts and blisters

-Make a small first-aid kit containing sterile gauze dressings and micropore tape.
-If you get a small blister, cut or graze, use diluted antiseptic on a gauze swab to clean the wound and tape on a dry sterile gauze dressing.
-Do not use cotton wool.
+Take a small first-aid kit containing sterile gauze dressings and adhesive tape.
+If you get a small blister, cut or graze, use diluted antiseptic on a gauze swab to clean the wound and tape on a dry sterile gauze dressing, or clean the area with clean water and use a sterile plaster or gauze dressing.
+Do not burst blisters.
+Avoid using cotton wool as the fibres may irritate the wound.

 Medications and prescriptions